secvisogram/csaf-cms-backend/documents/architecture-decisions.md

   transaction.
 We need a job cleanup for accidentally created comments

 ## 10 Quality Requirements

+### Coverage

+Test coverage of 95% is verified by Jacoco during development and during build in the github actions.

+### Correctness of Markdown

+The correctness of the markdown files is checked in the github actions during build.

+### Static analysis of Java Files

+SpotBugs is used for static analysis in the github actions during build.

+### Code Reviews

+A pull request has to be reviewed by another developer before it is merged to the main branch

 ## 11 Risks and Technical Debts